History of firefighting: Early English

-London suffered great fires in 798, 982, 989, 1212 and above all in 1666 (the Great Fire of London).
+London suffered great fires in the years 798 AD, 982 AD, 989 AD, 1212 AD and above all in 1666 (the Great Fire of London).
 The Great Fire of 1666 started in a baker's shop on Pudding Lane, consumed about two square miles (5 km^{2}) of the city, leaving tens of thousands homeless.
 Prior to this fire, London had no organized fire protection system.
 Afterwards, insurance companies formed private fire brigades to protect their clients’ property.
 These buildings were identified by fire insurance marks.

 There is an urban legend that insurance brigades would only fight fires at buildings the company insured.
 This claim has been debunked.

 The key breakthrough in firefighting arrived in the 17th century with the first fire engines.
 Manual pumps, rediscovered in Europe after 1500 (allegedly used in Augsburg in 1518 and in Nuremberg in 1657), were only force pumps and had a very short range due to the lack of hoses.
 German inventor Hans Hautsch improved the manual pump by creating the first suction and force pump and adding some flexible hoses to the pump.
 In 1672, Dutch artist and inventor Jan Van der Heyden's workshop developed the fire hose.
 Constructed of flexible leather and coupled every 50 feet (15 m) with brass fittings.
 The length remains the standard to this day in mainland Europe whilst in the UK the standard length is either 23m or 25m.

 The fire engine was further developed by the Dutch inventor, merchant and manufacturer, John Lofting (1659–1742) who had worked with Jan Van der Heyden in Amsterdam.
 Lofting moved to London in or about 1688, became an English citizen and patented (patent number 263/1690) the "Sucking Worm Engine" in 1690.
 There was a glowing description of the firefighting ability of his device in The London Gazette of 17 March 1691, after the issue of the patent.